Ownership Mental Model

 [let cart [add-item cart "pen"]]

-Rebinding with the same name is idiomatic in Loon.
-Each let creates a new binding that shadows the previous one.
+Rebinding under the same name is idiomatic in Loon.
+Each let creates a fresh binding that shadows the one before it.

 Pipeline-friendly design

-The pipe operator works naturally with ownership because each step consumes the previous result and produces a new one.
-The intermediate values live only as long as they need to.
+The pipe operator and ownership fit together naturally, because each step consumes the result of the last and produces a fresh one.
+The intermediate values live exactly as long as they are needed, and not a moment longer.

 [pipe #[1 2 3 4 5]